 Do they increase blood pressure?

-No, they are not responsible for increasing blood pressure.
-The primary function of it is to give relief to the arteries and veins that struggle with flowing the blood freely back to the heart.
-If the patient experiences high blood pressure after wearing socks, then it is probably because your body does not need that level of compression.
-And the problem requires some other kind of medical attention.
+This is a concern that people often have when interested in trying compression socks, but no, they are not responsible for increasing blood pressure.
+Their primary function is to give relief to the arteries and veins that struggle with allowing blood to flow freely back to the heart.
+If a patient experiences high blood pressure after wearing socks, then it is probably because your body does not need that level of compression and may require some other kind of medical attention.